 The type of automatic washing machine that most people in this country have in their homes is a top-loading machine that “agitates,” or churns or jerks the clothes back and forth by means of a post in the center of the tub in order to wash and rinse them.
 As it drains the wash and rinse waters, it spins the clothes at ever-increasing speeds until the great “centrifugal” force of the spinning presses out so much water that the clothes do not drip, i.e., are “damp dried” when they are finally removed.

-Other types of machines, those that tumble rather than agitate clothes, are growing in popularity.
+machines, those that tumble rather than agitate clothes, are growing in popularity.
 These have no agitator post and clean clothes by tumbling them in a turning barrel while causing sudsy water to be sloshed and, sometimes, sprayed through them.
 Different versions of tumbling, sloshing, and spraying are used by the various tumbling machines.
 Like agitators, tumblers spin the clothes to squeeze the water out of them until they are damp dried.
 Although most tumblers have a door on the front instead of a lid on the top and thus are called “front-loaders,” there are several “hybrids” that use a variety of nonagitating washing mechanisms but have a lid on top like agitators.
 Both front-loading and hybrid tumblers are called “high-efficiency” (HE) washing machines, for reasons explained below.
 Both types of machines are referred to here as “tumblers” or “high-efficiency machines.”

 Which Machine for You?